AvaProtocol/ap-operator-setup/monitor/README.md

     docker compose up -d
     ```

-3. a) If you are running the mainnet, run the following command to
+3.a If you are running the mainnet, run the following command to
    connect your mainnet node network to the monitoring network:

     ```bash
     docker network connect ava_ethereum prometheus
     ```

-3. b) If you are running the holesky, run the following command to
+3.b If you are running the holesky, run the following command to
    connect your node network to the monitoring network:

     ```bash